Helen Jonas-Rosenzweig: Oskar Schindler

 Oskar Schindler was a frequent guest at Göth's home and he often had encouraging words for Sternlicht, who recalled his saying to her, "Remember the people in Egypt?
 They were freed.
 So you will be, too."
 After Göth's arrest for embezzling Jewish property from the German government, she later recalled, "Like magic, all of a sudden the doorbell rings – Schindler is standing there in his coat and saying, 'You're coming with me'".
-Schindler, who saved about 1,200 Jews from Auschwitz by claiming he needed them to work in his factory, added Sternlicht and her sisters, Bronisława and Sydonia, along with Helen Jonas-Rosenzweig, to his list of workers who later became known as the Schindlerjuden.
+Schindler, who saved about 1,200 Jews from Auschwitz by claiming he needed them to work in his factory, added Sternlicht and her sisters, Bronisława and Sydonia, to his list of workers who later became known as the Schindlerjuden.
 By that time, their mother had died from pneumonia due to the poor conditions at the camp.

 As the Red Army approached Kraków in late 1944, Płaszów was closed, and the inmates were sent to camps around Poland, including death camps like Auschwitz.
 Schindler made plans to open a munitions factory in Brněnec, Czech Protectorate, using the workers he had in Kraków.
 The men on Schindler's list travelled safely by train to Brněnec, but Schindler's 300 female workers, including Sternlicht and her sisters, were sent to Auschwitz.
 After a few weeks of negotiations and bribes by Schindler, the women were sent to Brněnec as well.
 Sternlicht and her sisters spent the remainder of the war in the relative safety of Schindler's camp until they were liberated by the Red Army in May 1945.

 After the war, Sternlicht testified against Amon Göth at his trial in Kraków, where he was sentenced to death and executed.
 She met Joseph Jonas two days after liberation, married him and emigrated with her family to the United States in 1946.

 Płaszów Memorial, where Helen Jonas-Rosenzweig and Monika Hertwig met for the first time.